Speed up testing by using Test Impact Analysis (TIA)

 Visual Studio 2015.3 and later | TFS 2017.1 and later | VSTS

 Continuous Integration (CI) is a key practice in the industry.
 Integrations are frequent, and verified with an automated build that runs regression tests to detect integration errors as soon as possible.
 However, as the codebase grows and matures, its regression test suite tends to grow as well - to the extent that running a full regression test might require hours.
 This slows down the frequency of integrations, and ultimately defeats the purpose of continuous integration.
-In order to have a CI definition that completes quickly, some teams defer the execution of their longer running tests to a separate stage in the pipeline.
+In order to have a CI pipeline that completes quickly, some teams defer the execution of their longer running tests to a separate stage in the pipeline.
 However, this only serves to further defeat continuous integration.

-Instead, enable Test Impact Analysis (TIA) when using the Visual Studio Test task in a build definition.
+Instead, enable Test Impact Analysis (TIA) when using the Visual Studio Test task in a build pipeline.
 TIA performs incremental validation by automatic test selection.
 It will automatically select only the subset of tests required to validate the code being committed.
 For a given code commit entering the CI/CD pipeline, TIA will select and run only the relevant tests required to validate that commit.
 Therefore, that test run will complete more quickly, if there is a failure you will get to know about it sooner, and because it is all scoped by relevance, analysis will be faster as well.

 Test Impact Analysis has: